A Premier Bethesda, Maryland Neighborhood Since the 1950s

 Located inside the Capital Beltway, Burning Tree offers the rare combination of spacious, heavily treed properties with quick access to downtown Bethesda, the Metro Red Line, and major commuter routes into Washington, D.C.
 A knowledgeable real estate agent can help you understand the differences between each enclave and find the right fit.

 Burning Tree is home to several distinct enclaves and subdivisions, each with its own character.
-From the custom homes of Frenchman's Creek on Deep Creek Court to the generous lots of Bradley Hills Grove, the area offers a range of settings unified by mature landscaping, privacy, and proximity to everything Bethesda has to offer.
+From the custom homes of Frenchman’s Creek on Deep Creek Court to the established estates along Arrowood Road, the area offers a range of settings unified by mature landscaping, privacy, and proximity to everything Bethesda has to offer.

-Burning Tree is zoned for Burning Tree Elementary School, Thomas W. Pyle Middle School, and Walt Whitman High School.
+Most of Burning Tree is zoned for Burning Tree Elementary School, Thomas W. Pyle Middle School, and Walt Whitman High School.
+Some homes in Burning Tree Estates are zoned for Seven Locks Elementary, Cabin John Middle, and Winston Churchill High School.
 School boundaries are subject to change.
 For current school assignments, visit the MCPS School Assignment Tool.
 For our analysis of proposed boundary changes, read MCPS School Boundary Lines Are Moving.

 Always verify assignments with MCPS, as boundaries can change.